Akatmks/vsquickview/README.md

 * `F` or `F11`: Toggle fullscreen.

 vsquickview will be closed when you terminate or restart the Jupyter Notebook section.
 If you close the vsquickview window by accident, you can reopen it by calling function `vsquickview.show()`.

-### Thanks to

-* Setsutteo no ao for helping with VapourSynth magics.
-* witchymary and others for helping with the UX.